TABLE OF CONTENTS

 How to Lower Your GPU’s Temperature

 Below are some methods that can help bring it down to normal operating temperatures.
+Be sure to also check out our in-depth guide on lowering your GPU temperature here.

 Open/Clean the Case

-Cleaning the PC is also crucial, as the accumulation of dust and grime can clog air vents; in turn causing the internal components to retain heat.
+Cleaning the PC is also crucial, as the accumulation of dust and grime can clog air vents; in turn, causing the internal components to retain heat.

 Cables, too, should be properly managed, as they can hinder or block airflow pathways.